intel/BDTK/docs/user/quick-start.rst

    iii.
 Main class: com.facebook.presto.hive.HiveExternalWorkerQueryRunner

 NOTE:
    HiveExternalWorkerQueryRunner will basically launch a testing presto service using local file system.

    WORKER_COUNT is the number of workers to be launched along with the coordinator.
 In this case we put 0 as we want to externally launch our own CPP worker.

    Note discovery URI.
 Something like http://127.0.0.1:54557.
 Use the last discovery URI in the InteliJ logs

 Upon running this you should see the Presto service log printing in the console.

 3. Update presto native worker configuration
 The configuration structrue is stricly the same as Presto-java.
-And you can put the etc directory anywhere your like.
+And you can put the etc directory anywhere you like.
 ::

    $ mkdir ${path-to-presto}/presto-native-execution/etc
    $ cd etc
    $ vim config.properties

 Add the basic configuration for a presto worker.
 Use discovery URI from the logs above and update the config.properties.
 The config.properties file should be like:
 ::

    task.concurrent-lifespans-per-task=32